Lindemann (band): Origins and Skills in Pills (2013–2016)

-F & M and departure of Tägtgren, Live in Moscow (2018–2021)
+F & M and departure of Tägtgren (2018–2020)

 In 2018, the duo composed music for an adaptation of the play "Hänsel und Gretel", with Till Lindemann also appearing in the play.
 In September, Lindemann and Tägtgren announced a tour of Russia, Ukraine and Kazakhstan in support of Lindemann's book "Messer".

 On 16 August 2019, Peter Tägtgren announced that the new album was done, mixed and produced.
 On 10 September 2019, a teaser for the new single "Steh auf" was posted on social media announcing that the music video would be released on 13 September 2019.
 The music video featured Swedish actor Peter Stormare.
 The album F & M was released on 22 November 2019.
 In November 2019, the band announced a 2020 tour with members of Pain completing the live lineup.
 The band toured in February and March 2020, but the tour was cut short due to the COVID-19 pandemic.

 In November 2020, the duo announced that their collaboration had ended and that their final release together would be a concert film of their 2020 show in Moscow.
 Till Lindemann announced his plan to continue recording in the future under the name "Till Lindemann" with a different lineup.
 Lindemann released his first solo single "Ich Hasse Kinder" on 31 May 2021.
 A short film with the same title premiered on 26 June 2021.

-Ich hasse Kinder Tour, Zunge (2022–present)

-In early 2022, Lindemann embarked on the Ich hasse Kinder Tour with a new lineup consisting of guitarists Jes Paige and Emily Ruvidich, bassist Acey Slade and drummer Joe Letz.
-Upcoming tour dates were announced, but later postponed due to the COVID-19 pandemic.
-The lineup went through changes later in the same year, with Slade being replaced by Danny Lohner and the addition of Constance Antoinette as keyboardist.
-On 29 October, it was announced that the tour would be postponed for 2023, with the exception of dates in Russia which was cancelled.

-On 8 September 2023, Till Lindemann announced that his first solo album titled Zunge was due to release on 3 November.